yuanzx33033/zixuan/_pages/about.md

    - /about.html
 ---

-I am a Ph.D. student in Rutgers Data Mining and Business Analytics, working with my advisor [Prof. Hui Xiong](http://datamining.rutgers.edu/).
+I am a fifth-year Ph.D. student in Rutgers Data Mining and Business Analytics, working with my advisor [Prof. Hui Xiong](http://datamining.rutgers.edu/).
 My research interests lie in the general area of urban computing and financial applications, particularly in spatiotemporal analysis, meta learning, self-supervised learning, knowledge graphs, and probabilistic graphical models, as well as their applications in POI recommendation, quantitative trading, event-driven investing, and knowledge graph reasoning.
+He has research experience in industry research labs, such as IBM Research, Baidu Research, and RavenPack.
+He has published in refereed journals and conference proceedings, such as IEEE TKDE, IEEE IOTJ, ACM SIGKDD, SIGIR, WWW, and AAAI.

+Currently, I am on job market for faculty positions.
+Warmly welcome any recommendations or suggestions!

 News
 ======
+* 08/2022: Invited as a PC member for AAAI'23.
+* 08/2022: One paper on product representation learning got accepted to IEEE TKDE.
+* 04/2022: Will serve as a session chair at INFORMS 2022.
 * 12/2021: One paper on KG reasoning got accepted to AAAI’22 (15% acceptance rate).
 * 05/2021: Two papers got accepted to KDD’21.
 * 03/2021: Passed my dissertation proposal defense, pleased to be Ph.D. candidate now!